Li-Chongyi/ASIF-Net/README.md

 ```
 python main_test.py

-find the results in the 'test_real' folder with the same name of input image +"_out".
+find the results in the 'test_real' folder with the same name as the input image + "_out".

 You can use a script to resize the results back to the same same of original RGB-D image.
 Or just use the 224*224 result.
 We did not find much differences for the evluation results.
 ```